buildpacks/rfcs/text/0073-offline-buildpackages.md

 Asset Cache image creation will be handled by the platform.
 E.g. `pack package-asset-cache <image-name> <buildpack-uri> --config <optional-path-to-asset-cache.toml>`.

-There are two cases depending on weather `<buildpack-uri> points to a buildpackage or a directory containing a `buildpack.toml` file.
+There are two cases depending on whether `<buildpack-uri>` points to a buildpackage or a directory containing a `buildpack.toml` file.
 1) Directory containing a `buildpack.toml` file.
 This method uses the `assets` array to locate download and verify assets.
 2) An existing buildpackage.
 This will download all assets using `uri`s from the `io.buildpacks.buildpack.layers` label.